Ethylenediaminediacetic acid

-Ethylenediaminediacetic acid (EDDA) is the organic compound with the formula C2H4(NHCH2CO2H)2.
+Ethylenediaminediacetic acid (EDDA not to be confused with Ethylenediamine diacetate(CAS:38734-69-9) also known as EDDA) is the organic compound with the formula C2H4(NHCH2CO2H)2.
 It is a derivative of two molecules of glycine, wherein the amines are linked.
 It is a white solid.
+It is one of several aminopolycarboxylic acids.

 The conjugate base is a tetradentate ligand.
 A representative complex is Na[Co(EDDA)(CO3)].